LAST UPDATED: October 17, 2022 by Ryan M

-While there is evidence that building a bridge or tunnel might be possible to connect these two locations, one does not exist.
+While there is evidence that building a bridge or tunnel might be possible to connect these two locations, one does not exist as of November 2022.
 There also is no ferry connecting these two locations.
 A ferry could potentially cross from Alaska to Russia in about two hours if one existed.
 To date, there have been too many political, financial, logistical, and engineering roadblocks preventing any of these from becoming a reality.

 BRIDGES AND TUNNELS

 A proposal for a bridge-and-tunnel link from Russia to Alaska was made by French engineer Baron Loicq de Lobel in 1906.
 Czar Nicholas II of Russia issued an order authorizing work on the Trans-Siberian Alaska railroad tunnel project, but no physical work ever began.